mecavity/lustre-ansible/README.md

 ------------

 This is based of off debian.
 You will need to have configured KVM, a network bridge and use virt-manager.
 I recommend this article if you are just starting off : https://chafou.in/kvm-pxe/.
 However I do not use the PXE aspect of the article since we are going to be installing centOS from .iso.

+You will also need ansible installed : `pip install ansible`